Custom API Keys

 #### I see an update on the changelog but Cursor won't update.

 If the update is very new, it might not have rolled out to you yet.
 We do staged rollouts, which means we release new updates to a few randomly selected users first before releasing them to everyone.
-Typically, reaching all users takes around 5 hours from the first user.
-For larger updates, it can take longer.
+Expect to get the update in a couple days!

 #### I have issues with my GitHub login in Cursor / How do I log out of GitHub in Cursor?